mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 Note that for the purposes of this interface description, it is assumed that the application is primarily interacting with the transport protocol, and thus the handshake protocol interacts with the application primarily through the abstraction of the transport protocol.

-- Start negotiation: The interface MUST provide an interface to start the protocol handshake for key negotiation, and have a way to be notified when the handshake is complete.
+- Start negotiation: The interface MUST provide an indication to start the protocol handshake for key negotiation, and have a way to be notified when the handshake is complete.

 - Identity constraints: The interface MUST allow the application to constrain the identities that it will accept